SiteGround Optimizer Plugin Settings

 Here you can check your posts, pages loading speed.

-I don’t know why this feature is added by siteground.
+I don’t know why this feature was added by Siteground.

 We already have better tools available like GTmetrix and Google Pagespeed insights.